meineerde/form_forms/README.md

 # Usage

-form_forms is built around the idea that a Rails application is able to define arbitrary forms using a simple yet powerful DSL.
+FormForms is built around the idea that a Rails application is able to define arbitrary forms using a simple yet powerful DSL.
 These form definitions are typically contained in the `lib` directory and are loaded during initialization.
 During rendering of a request, the view simply